-Based on a meeting with representatives of the Village of Ossining Department of Public Works and Town's Consulting Engineer in association with the Former Project (see Appendix B of the DEIS), water system improvements that were being engineered in connection with the Former Project and are being carried through with the Proposed Project will further improve the function and reliability of the Town/ Village water system in the vicinity of the Project Site.
+Appendix B of the DEIS), water system improvements that were being engineered in connection with the Former Project and are being carried through with the Proposed Project will further improve the function and reliability of the Town/ Village water system in the vicinity of the Project Site.
 These improvements included providing a "looped" system between Croton Dam Road and Narragansett Avenue which includes installing a new 8" water main through the Project Site within the new roadways.
-The portion of this new 8" water main that falls within the project-Project site-Site would be located within a 10' wide easement, which would be dedicated to the Village of Ossining.
+The portion of this new 8" water main that falls within the Project Site would be located within a 10' wide easement, which would be dedicated to the Village of Ossining.
 Private service lines would be connected to the new 8" water main to serve the proposed buildings.